-Three generations of the Diprose family have grown a highly respected earth moving business from a one-man contracting operation in 1955 to a company with more than 120 pieces of modern plant and over 100 employees in 2012.
+Three generations of the Diprose family have grown a highly respected earth moving business from a one-man contracting operation in 1955.

 Gradco Pty Ltd (originally Gradall Constructions) was established when an enterprising 35-year-old Tasmanian, Dak Diprose, imported what was at the time a revolutionary all-hydraulic rubber-tyred Gradall excavator from the US.